dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 }
 ```

 The *headers* section of the response describes the content of the query result.
-The enrollment unique identifier, the tracked entity instance identifier, the enrollment date, the incident date, geometry, latitude, logitude, the organisation unit name and the organisation unit code appear as the first dimensions in the response and will always be present.
-Next comes the data elements,and tracked entity attributes which were specified as dimensions in the request, in this case the "WHOMCH Chronic conditions" and "WHOMCH smoking" data element dimensions.
+The enrollment unique identifier, the tracked entity instance identifier, the enrollment date, the incident date, geometry, latitude, longitude, the organisation unit name and the organisation unit code appear as the first dimensions in the response and will always be present.
+Next comes the data elements, and tracked entity attributes which were specified as dimensions in the request, in this case, the "WHOMCH Chronic conditions" and "WHOMCH smoking" data element dimensions.
 The header section contains the identifier of the dimension item in the "name" property and a readable dimension description in the "column" property.

 The *metaData* section, *ou* object contains the identifiers of all organisation units present in the response mapped to a string representing the hierarchy.
 This hierarchy string lists the identifiers of the ancestors (parents) of the organisation unit starting from the root.
 The *names* object contains the identifiers of all items in the response mapped to their names.